-- Applicants in all groups will not qualify to join the housing register if their debt exceeds £800 (see above section 2.3 re clarification of debt) - All applicants with debt less than £800 in all groups will be allowed to join the register but will be placed in suspension.
+Applicants in all groups will not qualify to join the housing register if their debt exceeds £800.

+All applicants with debt less than £800 in all groups will be allowed to join the register but will be placed in suspension.
 The application will remain placed in suspension until the arrears have reduced by 25%.
 It will be the responsibility of the applicant to inform the Council when the debt has reached the eligible level.
-The agreed 25% will be calculated from the highest amount of debt to the specified amount required at this point they would be taken out of suspension and then will be allowed to bid and be made an offer.
-E.g. the highest level of accumulated debt 2 years ago was £400, the household must have reduced this debt by at least 25% (£100) and they will then become eligible to bid for properties and for an offer of Council housing when the arrears have reduced to at least £300.
-The household must continue to make regular payments on an agreed payment plan to continue to reduce the arrears lower than the 25% threshold. - Those applications that are placed in suspension will remain until the applicant has informed us that they have either: - cleared the account - Reduced the debt by at least 25% to an agreed amount and also agreed to continue to reduce the debt lower than the 25% threshold making regular payments via an agreement payment plan.
+The agreed 25% will be calculated from the highest amount of debt to the specified amount required, at this point they would be taken out of suspension and then will be allowed to bid and be made an offer.
+E.g., the highest level of accumulated debt 2 years ago was £400, the household must have reduced this debt by at least 25% (£100) and they will then become eligible to bid for properties and for an offer of Council housing when the arrears have reduced to at least £300.
+The household must continue to make regular payments on an agreed payment plan to continue to reduce the arrears lower than the 25% threshold.

+Those applications that are placed in suspension will remain until the applicant has informed us that they have either:

+- Cleared the account, or - Reduced the debt by at least 25% to an agreed amount and agreed to continue to reduce the debt lower than the 25% threshold by making regular payments via an agreement payment plan.

 Example 1 Example 2 Example 3 Applicant owes £900.
 Applicant owes £2000 but has paid off £1200 so still owes £800.
 Applicant owes £600.
 They will need to make payments totalling £225 (25% of total debt) before qualifying to go on the register.
-They will then be able to bid on properties They will qualify to go onto the register and be able to bid as they have reduced their total debt by more than 25 % of the total debt.
+They will then be able to bid on properties.
+They will qualify to go onto the register and be able to bid as they have reduced their total debt by more than 25 % of the total debt.
 They can go on the Housing register, but the application will be suspended until they have made payments totalling £150 (25% of total debt).
 The application will then be unsuspended allowing them to bid.
-The applicant must continue to make payments on the outstanding balance to qualify to be offered a property.
-The applicant must continue to make payments on the outstanding balance to qualify to be offered a property.
-The applicant must continue to make payments on the outstanding balance to qualify to be offered a property.
+The applicant must continue to make payments on the The applicant must continue to make payments on the The applicant must continue to make payments on the outstanding balance to qualify outstanding balance to qualify outstanding balance to qualify to to be offered a property. to be offered a property. be offered a property.

-Safeguarding vulnerable applicants with debt.
+Safeguarding vulnerable applicants with debt

-Whilst seeking to exclude or suspend applicants with outstanding debts owed to the Council, it is also important to provide appropriate safeguards for vulnerable applicants
+Whilst seeking to exclude or suspend applicants with outstanding debts owed to the Council, it is also important to provide appropriate safeguards for vulnerable applicants.

 All new applications are verified at the point of registration and prior to an offer of accommodation.
 The verification process involves undertaking checks on various databases which will confirm if the applicant has any outstanding debt.
-Where there are debts of any amount and the customer has not indicated on their application form that they are in urgent priority housing need; the customer should be contacted to reconfirm their personal circumstances.
+Where there are debts of any amount, and the customer has not indicated on their application form that they are in urgent priority housing need; the customer should be contacted to reconfirm their personal circumstances.
 If there are no vulnerability issues or urgent housing needs identified following contact the applicant would be advised in writing that their application does not qualify and will be either excluded or suspended from the housing register until they inform us that their agreement has been met.
 The applicant would also be encouraged to get back in touch if their circumstances change.